-You can define flexible selection criteria in the Filter Dialog Box.
-To open the dialog box, you need to click the Filter Off icon next to the Time Frame selector.
+You can define flexible selection criteria in the Filter dialog box.
+To open the dialog box, click the Filter Off icon next to the Time Frame selector.
 Filter On or Filter Off indicates the current state of the filtering mechanism.

-Filter Off means all information is shown; Filter On means a subset of information is shown.
+- · Filter Off all information is shown - Filter On only a subset of information is shown